Ruari Paton: Port Vale

 On 15 July 2024, Paton signed a three-year deal with English League Two club Port Vale for an undisclosed "six-figure" transfer fee.
 He scored his first goal for the Valiants in his second appearance for the club, converting a 25 yd free kick in a 3–2 defeat at Barrow in an EFL Cup fixture on 13 August; he was also named as man of the match.
 Paton lost his first-team place, but marked his return to the starting eleven with the only goal of the game at Harrogate Town on 22 October.
 He struggled for league starts for the Valiants under Darren Moore, however, and returned to Scotland on loan at Premiership club Dundee United on 20 January 2025 after manager Jim Goodwin looked to bolster his attacking line.
 He made his debut for the "Tangerines" later that day in the Dundee derby and "was denied a debut goal by an outstanding Ethan Ingram block" as United lost 1–0 at Dundee.
 He played a total of 13 games for Dundee United.

 On 22 July 2025, Paton became the first player to score against Everton at the new Everton Stadium in a pre-season friendly defeat.
 He missed the first month of the 2025–26 season, however, after tweaking a hip muscle.
 His goal at Exeter City on 13 September was his first in the EFL since October, and he said after the match he was aiming to give the manager no choice but to play him.
 Paton was named on that week's League One Team of the Week.

+St Johnstone

+On 2 February 2026, Paton joined Scottish Championship leaders St Johnstone on loan until the end of the 2025–26 season.
+He said he felt "pure excitement" at joining the promotion push at McDiarmid Park.
+He scored on his debut at Airdrieonians 11 days later to extend the Saints lead at the top of the table.
+On 21 April, he scored the second goal of a 2–0 victory at Dunfermline Athletic that confirmed St Johnstone as champions of the Championship.
+He returned to Vale Park to find himself transfer listed, and joined St Johnstone for an undisclosed fee on 25 June.